nooooocato/VSC-Transparent-Dark-Plus/README.md

 ## How it works
 * CSS File <br>
   This is a common CSS file, need a CSS injector to use. <br>
-  The Base color is black, if you don't have any extension to make `VSC Window` vibrancy, it just black(no transparent).
+  The Base color is black, if you don't have any extension to make `VSC Window` transparent/blur, it just black.

 ## Features/Goal
 * Transparent and blur.